Community Counseling Clinics: A First-Timer’s Guide

 History Corner

 The most important thing to understand is that if the community counseling center you’re calling doesn’t offer therapy to everyone (or at all), you should be able to find an agency that does.
-Many communities have affordable non-profit programs that provide therapy to people who don’t qualify for public mental health services.

 Conclusion